NAfME Diversity, Equity and Inclusion Current-State Assessment Information and FAQ

 Q: How will Cook Ross group people within each focus group to ensure that a diverse set of voices will be heard?

 A: Cook Ross will first organize staff and members into eight focus group types that include the following: Advocacy Leadership Force; Collegiate; Council Chairs (e.g., band, orchestra, chorus, general, jazz, innovation); K-12 Music Educators; Higher Education/Teacher Educators; Music Education Policy Roundtable/External Stakeholders; NAfME Staff; and State Leaders.
 Then each focus group will include people who have both visible and invisible identity markers (i.e. race, gender, location, abilities, etc.) Since there are many dimensions of diversity, groups will not be homogenous.
 For example, a Collegiate focus group will likely have diversity of race/ethnicity, gender, age, sexual orientation, abilities, location, etc.

 Utilizing this method will help to create a safe space for individuals to share their honest thoughts and experiences.
 It also allows for Cook Ross consultants to see how questions are answered by one group type verses the other.

 Q: Will Cook Ross be able to speak with everyone interested in participating in the Focus Groups and are there other ways to provide input?

 A: Due to the large size of membership, Cook Ross will not be able to visit or speak with everyone in the organization or membership.
-However, everyone will have an opportunity to provide input in diversity, equity and inclusion matters about NAfME through the Diversity, Equity and Inclusion Questionnaire, which will be distributed to members in late May 2019.
+However, everyone will have an opportunity to provide input in diversity, equity and inclusion matters about NAfME through the Diversity, Equity and Inclusion Questionnaire, which will be distributed to members in the coming months.